aboyington/estimator/docs/installation_instructions.md

 - Company information updates
 - Tax rate configuration
 - Warranty and payment terms

+### White-Labeling Features (New in v1.1.0)
+- **Dynamic Page Titles:** Browser tab automatically shows your company name
+- **Custom Headers:** Main application header displays your company branding
+- **Branded Footer:** Footer shows your company name with current year copyright
+- **Real-time Updates:** All branding changes apply immediately when settings are saved
+- **Professional Appearance:** Maintains clean, professional look with your custom branding
+- **Fallback Defaults:** Gracefully defaults to "Udora Safety" if no company name is set

 ### Estimate History
 - View all saved estimates